-Christian Ed Resource Room, 2nd Floor
+Christian Ed Resource Room, Main Building Upper Level

 Open to college students as well as young professionals, this group shares ideas around “The Wired Word.”
 Each lesson includes biblical commentary and discussion questions related to a topic in the news that week.
 Informal presentation with thought-provoking conversation, this class is a way to stay engaged with growing in the faith by creating community and fellowship.

 Classroom across from Library, Main Building Lower Level

 The Comrades Class is a Bible study group that is organized by subject matter or topic rather than by following a specific book of the Bible from start to finish.
 This class places emphasis on basic Christian beliefs and how those beliefs should be translated into action in the lives of modern Americans.
 Contemporary issues are discussed in the context of Bible teachings.
 Each lesson includes a variety of scripture references that clarify or expand on the points being discussed.
 Topics covered in the recent past included series on The Patriarchs, Christians in Society, Our Spirituality, Our Holiness, and Our Relationship with God.
 This year's topics will be decided by the class and teacher as the year moves along.
 We expect to add The Wired Word, which provides resources for discussing current events/issues, to our list of resources.
 The class material is pertinent to Christians of all ages and everyone is welcome.

 Drew and Leslie Lockhart

 Our class will continue to explore the Christian Faith and its implications upon our lives using various books and video studies.
 Our leadership rotates, and each leader chooses the study topic.
 We typically use a variety of video studies by leaders such as Adam Hamilton, a United Methodist pastor and teacher, to jump start our group discussions.
 Come join us as we consider other studies to broaden and strengthen our faith and understanding.